Ly824/StudyRecords/README.md

-# Study-records
+# Ly824's Knowledge Base

-A repository for documenting the learning process
+A repository for documenting the learning process by Ly824.